 I did promise Lance that I would blog more on Bongo, and I’m going to try to stick to a post a week at least – however, this first one will only tangentially be about Bongo.

 Since the project was initially released, the autotools build system was what you needed to create Bongo.
 There are a variety of benefits to using autotools, and it’s an extremely well-tested and mature system.
 However, it’s also relatively difficult to understand and not particularly quick.
+Over time we accreted more and more things into our build which no-one understood fully and that would occasionally blow up in our face.

 It’s been great to see Fedora 11 released, even with a couple of small delays it didn’t seem to me like a terribly problematic release.